Trans-Cambrian Cycling Epic

 Food is not included.
 Due to the remote nature of this event food sources have been carefully planned, and you will need to pick up snacks for the next day when it’s suggested by the leader.

-At Mid Wales, we will stop in Rhayader for personal supplies, and then will head out for a pre booked pub meal nearby or we will arrange for the hostel to cook for us.
-The pub is approx 1km away.
+At Mid Wales, we will stop in Rhayader for personal supplies, and then will head out for a pre booked meal at the Mid Wales Inn, 2km away.
 We will likely want to cycle to the pub.
 So bring LIGHTWEIGHT trousers and a lock ;) We’ll arrange for the hostel to provide a light breakfast for which there will be small charge.

 At Bala we are about 2km from the town and it’s a long day so we’ll likely eat in town before heading to the Bunkhouse.
 We might treat ourselves to a breakfast in town the next day whilst picking up supplies!